 Why do poor people often participate in politics at lower rates than wealthier counterparts, even when they stand to benefit more from political change?
 How does economic insecurity change how people make decisions about politics?

 I draw insights from behavioral economics and psychology to understand when and why people do (or do not) take political action.
 I show that the experience of financial stress alters how people think about decisions, leading to divergences in political behavior.
 Related research interests include social movements, political violence, rights advocacy, and the spread of social norms.
 Research methods include lab, survey, and field experiments; geospatial analysis; and statistical modeling.

-In the policy arena, I have five years' experience evaluating gender and social norms programming for DFID in Nigeria.
+In the policy arena, I have five years' experience evaluating gender and social norms programming for DfID in Nigeria.
 I also have consulted for UNICEF on social norms measurement.
 As a postdoctoral fellow with DevLab@Duke and RTI, I evaluated programming in Ghana and India, and co-authored a series of successful USAID grants.
+My research on Central American deportees has been supported by USAID and the World Bank.
 Other relevant experience includes work at Amnesty International and with NGOs in the U.S., Latin America, Africa, and Asia.